ENACT – Pathway

-Retrofit Pathway is one of the most important sections in the toolkit where it guides through the commercial building retrofitting journey in 5 main steps.
+Pathway is one of the most important sections in the ENACT toolkit.
+It guides through the commercial building renovation journey in 5 main steps.

-The tool offers step-by-step guidance, key resources, and useful links to facilitate informed decision-making and streamline retrofit implementation.
+The tool offers step-by-step guidance, key resources, and useful links to facilitate informed decision-making and streamline renovation implementation.
 Consolidating all relevant information in one place enhances readability and accessibility for users.

 Below outlined are the key steps of the ENACT tool, with a detailed breakdown of each step provided thereafter.